 t(:key_name)method.
 The resulting keys and their translations will be streamed to a YAML file.

 The pain points here are obvious.
 Walking through all your views manually can be a…

-… truly messy task.
-Some automation would be useful!
+Quite a messy task.
+Some automation would be helpful.

 How Slimkeyfy Tackles The Problem

 In order to help you with your work, Slimkeyfy semi-automates these tasks for you.
 Generating translation keys from identified translations.
 Using these keys to replace the translations in your views and adding them to a YAML file of choice for any given locale.